lenoraporter/ember-data-notes/README.md

 10. How can I get Ember Data wrong?
 11. What ways should I not use Ember Data?
 12. Who are some folks who know Ember Data well?
-13. How to contribute to Ember Data as a EXTREME junior or as a designer?
+13. How to contribute to Ember Data as an EXTREME newbie?
 14. Who hates Ember Data?
 What are they saying?
 15. Who loves Ember Data?
 What are they saying?
 16. Can I explain Ember Data to my mom?